-(d) The board recognizes Nursing: Scope and Standards of Practice, 2004, and the Guide to the Code of Ethics for Nurses: Interpretation and Analysis, 2008, as published by the American Nurses Association as the criteria for assuring safe and effective practice following licensure; -------------------------------------- (a) The licensed practical nurse shall assist the registered nurse or physician in the recurring nursing process as follows: -------------------------------------- (ii) Participate in the development of the nursing diagnoses; -------------------------------------- (iv) Participate in the implementation of nursing interventions; (v) Contribute to the evaluation of responses to nursing interventions; (b) The licensed practical nurse may practice as follows in two general settings: (i) With at least minimal supervision when providing nursing care in a stable nursing situation; and (ii) With direct supervision when providing nursing care in a complex nursing situation; (c) The licensed practical nurse may perform the intravenous therapy functions defined in § 20:48:04:06, with demonstrated competence acquired through basic nursing education or in-service training or other forms of continuing education; (d) The licensed practical nurse shall consult with a registered nurse or other health team members and seek guidance as necessary and shall obtain instruction and supervision as necessary; (e) The licensed practical nurse may only delegate nursing tasks to unlicensed assistive personnel in accordance with the standards in chapter 20:48:04.01; and (f) The board recognizes the NAPNES Standards of Practice and Educational Competencies of Graduates of Practical/Vocational Nursing Programs, 2007, as published by the National Association for Practical Nurse Education and Service as the criteria for assuring safe and effective practice following licensure.
-The standards of practice for a registered nurse and a licensed practical nurse are to: (1) Practice within the legal boundaries for nursing practice authorized in SDCL chapter 36-9 and this article; (2) Accept personal responsibility and be accountable for actions, competence, decisions, and behavior in the course of nursing practice.
-A nurse does not avoid this responsibility by accepting the orders or directions of another person;
+(c) The licensed practical nurse may perform the intravenous therapy functions defined in § 20:48:04:06, with demonstrated competence acquired through basic nursing education or in-service training or other forms of continuing education;

+(d) The licensed practical nurse shall consult with a registered nurse or other health team members and seek guidance as necessary and shall obtain instruction and supervision as necessary;

+(e) The licensed practical nurse may only delegate nursing tasks to unlicensed assistive personnel in accordance with the standards in chapter 20:48:04.01; and

+(f) The board recognizes the NAPNES Standards of Practice and Educational Competencies of Graduates of Practical/Vocational Nursing Programs, 2007, as published by the National Association for Practical Nurse Education and Service as the criteria for assuring safe and effective practice following licensure.

+The standards for registered nurse and licensed practical nurse practice include:

+- (1) Practicing within the legal boundaries for nursing practice authorized in chapter 36-9 and Article 20:48; - (2) Accepting personal responsibility for actions, competence, decisions, and behavior in the course of nursing practice.
+A nurse cannot avoid this responsibility by accepting the orders or directions of another person;

+(3) Using nursing judgement to determine if an activity, task, or a responsibility is within the nurse's scope of practice, the nurse must consider:

-(3) Perform only those activities, tasks, or responsibilities that another reasonable and prudent nurse with similar educational preparation and demonstrated clinical competence would perform and that one has determined can be accomplished safely;
+(a) If the activity, task, or responsibility is one that another reasonable and prudent nurse with similar educational preparation, acquired through a formal program of study or continuing education, and demonstrated clinical competence, would perform;